PrefectHQ/prefect/docs/tutorials/index.md

 ---
 # Tutorial Overview

+### Prerequisites

+These tutorials assume you have [installed Prefect](/getting-started/installation/) in your virtual environment along with Python 3.7 or newer.

+### Tutorials
 If you've never used Prefect before, let's start by exploring the core concepts:

 1. [Flows & tasks](/tutorials/first-steps/) - the core elements of Prefect.